Ethena New York Sexual Harassment Training Course Primer

 Let’s Talk

-Reporting & Retaliation in New York City
+Reporting and retaliation in New York City

 Harassment is pervasive.
 A 2018 Pew survey found 59% of women and 27% of men reported experiencing sexual harassment.
 Of those that reported sexual harassment, 69% of women and 61% of men experienced it at work or both at work and outside of work.